Life As a Government Programs Eligibility Interviewer

 Service Orientation: Actively looking for ways to help people.

-- Eligibility Services Representative
+- Veterans Employment Representative

 The states with the most job growth for Government Programs Eligibility Interviewer are Nevada, Arizona, and Arkansas.
 Watch out if you plan on working in Kansas, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-Average Government Programs Eligibility Interviewers Salary
+Government Programs Eligibility Interviewer Salary

 Government Programs Eligibility Interviewers who work in District of Columbia, Connecticut, or Iowa, make the highest salaries.